 All the five sections have different types of questions subject to special time limits.

 LANGUAGE ARTS, WRITING PART 1, 2

-15% of the GED questions of this section of the test are related to Organization.
-These GED questions contain paragraphs or sentences, which the candidate has to organize in a proper order, within the main paragraph.
+15% of the questions of this section of the test are related to Organization.
+These questions contain paragraphs or sentences, which the candidate has to organize in a proper order, within the main paragraph.
 The questions require the candidate to create unity, coherence and connect the paragraphs in a logical order.

-30% of the GED questions of this test are based on Sentence Structure.
+30% of the questions are based on Sentence Structure.
 An incorrect or correct sentence will be given and you will be asked to choose one option and correct the incorrect part of the sentence, if any.
 You will also be asked to complete the incomplete sentence and frame the structure of the sentence in the right manner.
 Some questions will be based on comma splices and run on sentences.
 You will also be asked to choose the right modifiers in order to complete the meaning of the phrase or the word.

-GED questions related to improper Coordination and Subordination of sentence structure will also be asked.
+Questions related to improper Coordination and Subordination of sentence structure will also be asked.

 Part 2 of the Language Arts, Writing will require you to write at least 250 words.
 You will be presented with a topic and will be tested on your ability to respond by giving and justifying an opinion and discussing the topic.
-Part 2 evaluates the examinees ideas regarding the topic.
+Part 2 evaluates the examinees' ideas regarding the topic.
 You will be asked to present your point of view or idea in 45 minutes

 Go to page: Ged Questions - Page 1 : Ged Questions - Page 2